 But it was not until Tracy Ollerenshaw, BBC Newsbeat reporter, found Marnie-Rae Harvey, the story got traction on sites all over the world.
 It seems very safe to say Ms. Ollerenshaw found Ms. Harvey on March 6th.
 This is a comment the Newsbeat BBC reporter posted on Ms. Harvey’s Instagram account that day:

 If you run a Google search looking for Marnie-Rae Harvey or Marnie Harvie, isolating results until March 6th, the only mention is The Sun’s piece from December 28th 2015.
-According to Google’s search engine Marnie-Rae didn’t exist for the Internet before that, so it is safe to assume Ms. Ollerenshaw got to know about it because she read Jennifer Tippet’s article for The Sun.
-Although, she didn’t mention it on the one she published on BBC Newsbeat on March 10th.
+According to Google’s search engine Marnie-Rae didn’t exist for the Internet before that, so it is safe to assume Ms. Ollerenshaw got to know about her story because she read Jennifer Tippet’s article for The Sun.
+Although, she didn’t mention it in the one she published on BBC Newsbeat on March 10th.

 Next day, on March 11th, BBC’s Spanish site ran the same story by Tracy Ollerenshaw, now on their Mundo section and titled La joven que sangra por los ojos y nadie sabe por qué.

-Once translated, the story got picked up on Spanish language newspapers and news sites all across the world.
-Some of them credited BBC, others simply copy-pasted it, not even bothering to mention the source.
+Once translated, the story got picked up by Spanish language newspapers and news sites all across the world.
+Some of them credited BBC, others simply copy-pasted it not even bothering to mention the source.
 Why should they?
-Once you have that headline and those pictures who has time for trifles?.
-Even more if the original story comes from one of the most prestigious news brands in the world.
+Once you have that headline and those pictures who has time for trifles?
+Particularly if the original story comes from one of the most prestigious news brands in the world.

 What all those journalist who lifted the story didn’t know is that nowadays not even BBC has time for trifles.
 Let’s call trifles the minimum verification process a journalist should go through before filing copy.
 This would have made all of them question at least the authenticity of those pictures and a headline that combines the words: girl, bleeding, eyes.

-If you go through the trifles of BBC’s original story, you will realise all the pictures are credited to Gareth Iwan Jones.
-All of them: the posed portrait and the other three pictures of Marnie-Rae Harvey bleeding from her eyes and ear, poorly illuminated and with the appearance of being taken with an average phone camera.
+If you go through the trifles of BBC’s original story, you will realize all the pictures are credited to Gareth Iwan Jones.
+All of them: the portrait and the other three pictures of Marnie-Rae Harvey bleeding from her eyes and ear, poorly illuminated and looking like if they were taken with an average phone camera.